robur-coop/vm/README.md

 ## Known issues/caveats

 - Not much documentation, but the `vm` commands should be self-explanatory.
+- Due to the need to manipulate LVM volumes, most `vm` commands must be run as root.
 - `vm create` and `vm clone` _should_ be safe to execute in parallel, but this has not (yet) been extensively tested under load.
 All other _VM-specific_ operations on the same VM should not be called in parallel.